Government Shutdowns(Hour 2)

 That's great.

-So tomorrow we're gonna hit 80 degrees.
+So tomorrow we're going to hit 80 degrees.

-It's gonna be sunny, calm, perfect day.
+It's going to be sunny, calm, perfect day.

 Highs in the mid 80s, still sunny out there.